 Philosophy and Theology challenges students to consider the very nature of their existence, its origins and its possible meanings.
-Further to this, Philosophy and Theology is a thought-provoking and academically rigorous subject that offers both breadth and depth of learning that is unparalleled.
+Philosophy and Theology is a thought-provoking and academically rigorous subject that offers both breadth and depth of learning that is unparalleled.